astgermain/Boomer-Naturals-Main/frontend/README.md

 - Read here: https://www.gatsbyjs.com/docs/gatsby-image/

+## Using Data From Shopify To Populate blogs/pages/templates

+- Using the data sourced from the Shopify GraphQL API, we can query data into specific components in Gatsby
+- More information on that here: https://www.gatsbyjs.com/docs/recipes/querying-data/

 ## Editing Page Specific Head Elements

 - Project makes use of React-Helmet which can be used to insert page, blog, and/or template specific head elements such as but not limited to <link> <script> <meta> etc.